-Unfortunately, any algorithm which reduces one of these artifacts does so at the expense of others.
+Unfortunately, any algorithm that reduces one of these artifacts does so at the expense of others.
 For example, upscaling that reduces jagged edges might induce more blur, and upscaling that reduces halos might appear less sharp.
 To avoid having any one artifact appear too pronounced, upscaling algorithms therefore balance small amounts of each artifact, such as in the example at the start of this article.

 Despite these disadvantages, interpolation is the only option when the original content does not have the necessary resolution.
 The approach is therefore widespread, and happens when low-resolution photographs are enlarged, when cameras utilize digital as opposed to optical zoom, and when DVD players output low-definition content to high-definition displays.
-More recently, it’s being implemented with Blu-ray players in order to output content for 4K or “UltraHD” displays.

 UPSCALING TO 4K

-The current cutting-edge for image clarity is 4K.
-For the first time, this makes individual pixels unperceivable at many common screen sizes and viewing distances — giving the viewer a whole new level of realism.
+The current standard for image clarity is 4K.
+For the first time, this makes individual pixels unperceivable at many common screen sizes and viewing distances giving the viewer a whole new level of realism.
 However, since content is still catching up with these advances, manufacturers have begun to equip standard 1080P players with 4K upscaling capabilities.
 While this is definitely an improvement over imagery that has not been upscaled, it still does not compare to true 4K resolution.
 Just as with DVD players that upscaled their content to 1080P, upscaling noticeably reduces the appearance of blockiness and jagged edges, but falls short when it comes to depicting more detail:

 Textures in fabrics, hair and landscapes are all more likely to cross the resolution threshold and become visible, for example.
 If these images were being compared from digital cameras, it would be the equivalent of going from 2 to over 8 megapixels.
 Just as an upscaled 2 megapixel print appears dramatically less detailed even at moderate print sizes, so too does 1080P imagery.